Luke-ebbis/complex-prediction/README.md

 ## Usage

-This project is powered by [pixi 🚀](https://prefix.dev/), it handles _all_ of the dependencies (@me if it don't!).
-Running the pipeline involves the following
+This snakemake 🐍 project is powered by [pixi 🚀](https://prefix.dev/), it handles _all_ of the dependencies (@me if it don't!).
+Installing the pipeline involves the following
 steps:

 ```bash